mh0w/Text-to-Speech-TTS-3000/README.md

 # TTS 3000: a highlighted-text-to-speech reader

+TTS 3000 reads highlighted text aloud on command.
+Behind the scenes, the program captures the highlighted text, converts it to an audio file, and then reads the audio file aloud.
+The user can control playback and adjust settings such as the voice, speed, volume, and rewind/fast-forward duration.

 Controls
 - **CTRL + b** == play/pause highlighted text
 - **ALT  + v** == rewind